OctopusDeploy/blog/blog/2021-08/telemetry-crows-nest/index.md

 This set of graphs show the Apdex score for different versions and licenses.
 The licenses are cloud, on-premise, trial, and overall.
 The first graph below indicates that the trial subscription suffered a slight dip in Apdex performance.
 The performance drop was between 2020.3 and 2020.4 and between 2020.5 and 2020.6.
 On the x.y level, the cloud and on-premise licenses appear to be the most consistent, with the trial license suffers from more dips in performance.
 Overall, all licenses have Apdex levels around 85 or above, which indicates good performance.

-Admin users can filter the Apdex scores at an x.y.z and license level.
+We can filter the Apdex scores at an x.y.z and license level.
 The orange, blue and purple graphs below show the on-premise, cloud, and trial licenses.
 The blue graph confirms that the cloud license was the most consistent, maintaining around 90 over many versions.
 The on-premise license displayed higher peaks along with more frequent dips than the cloud license.
 The trial license experienced significant dips, which lowered its average Apdex score.
 The orange and purple graphs indicate that the on-premise and trial licenses have been less consistent than the cloud license.
+Trial licenses are often used for experimentation and would not be optimized for production.
+We are less concerned with the results of the trial license.

-An admin user can view these graphs and conduct a usability analysis between the cloud, on-premise, and trial versions.
-The goal would be to bring up the usability of the on-premise and trial licenses to match the cloud license.
+We can view these graphs and conduct a usability analysis between the licenses.
+The goal would be to bring up the usability of the on-premise licenses to match the cloud license.
 The latest results show the overall score above 85 and all licenses are close to one another, which is a good result.

 ![Apdex by Version](apdex-by-version.png "Apdex by Version")